zetter/react-crossword/README.md

 ### The Grid

 Some functions require or return the state of the crossword grid.
 This is a 2-dimensional array holding the values in each cell.
 Incomplete cells or cells that are not part of any answer are represented as the empty string (`""`).
 Note that it follows the convention of indexing by column first (x) and then row (y) so the printed array is transposed compared to how the crossword grid appears.
-For example, for a crossword of:
+For example, a crossword of:

 <table>
 <tr>